 ADS-B Transmitter Maps

-When airport vehicles are equipped with ADS-B, they can be tracked in real time along with aircraft at the airport.
-Displays give pilots, controllers, vehicle operators, and airport and airline managers a better view of airfield operations.
+Displays provide pilots, controllers, vehicle operators and airport and airline managers a better view of airfield operations.
 This capability has many uses and can be especially helpful at night or during low-visibility weather.

-Vehicle ADS-B is not mandated but will likely become widespread as airports realize its benefits.
-Several major airports have already implemented vehicle ADS-B.
+Although vehicle ADS-B is not mandated, it has become widespread due to its operational benefits.
+Several major airports have already implemented it.

 These maps show the area on the airport surface that vehicle ADS-B is enabled or disabled.
 The yellow coloring is the enabled areas and the red coloring is the disabled area.